William Hamling (publisher): First Amendment Supreme Court trials

-"Justice Black was sitting at the time the brochure for the book was mailed...The one vote would have been different...I would not be a criminal...reasonable men may differ.
+"Justice Black was sitting at the time the brochure for the book was mailed...
+The one vote would have been different...
+I would not be a criminal... reasonable men may differ.
 But Justice Black is not now sitting, therefore I am a criminal, consigned to the limbo of convict life and brand.
 How does one adjust to this?
 A question of personal taste and legal ambiguity that swings the scales of justice 5 to 4 either way, as capricious as the changing wind at sunset.
 The sunset of my personal life and professional career."

-On Monday, January 5, 1976, after being out on bond (William Hamling's bond was $15,000, and Earl Kemp's bond was $10,000) since their sentencing in 1972 (while they were appealing the verdict all the way to the Supreme Court of the United States) they both surrendered in the courtroom of Judge Gordon Thompson Jr.the judge who originally tried and sentenced them.
-They both went to prison, the Federal Correctional Institution, Terminal Island, at the same time, and both were released at the same time.
+On Monday, January 5, 1976, after being out on bond (William Hamling's bond was $15,000, and Earl Kemp's bond was $10,000) since their sentencing in 1972 (while they were appealing the verdict all the way to the Supreme Court of the United States) they both surrendered in the courtroom of Judge Gordon Thompson Jr. the judge who originally tried and sentenced them.
+They both went to prison at the Federal Correctional Institution, Terminal Island, at the same time, and both were released at the same time.

-Of note: On January 5, 1976, by court order, all involvement in any aspect of producing pornography by all members indicted, charged, and convicted, and now imprisoned, ceased.
+On January 5, 1976, by court order, all involvement in any aspect of producing pornography by all members indicted, charged, and convicted, and now imprisoned, ceased.

 By court order they were both released on May 17, 1976.
 Although out of custody, the defendants' sentences were still in effect, and both received five years of probation.
 Hamling was also ordered to terminate any connection with Reed Enterprises and Library Services, Inc., as both had been named in the original indictments.
 Judge Thompson also ordered him to sell all his stock in these same organizations.
-Hamling was allowed to keep the real estate that housed these enterprises (primarily a fantastic building directly across the freeway from the Chargers Qualcomm Stadium, bought many years before it was built).
-Hamling was also ordered to pay a total of $87,000 in fines ($43,000 for Reed and $12,000 for Library Services), and he was personally fined $10,000 on the one conspiracy charge, and $2,000 for each of the 11 counts of mailing an obscene brochure for a total of $32,000.
+Hamling was allowed to keep the real estate that housed these enterprises.
+Hamling was also ordered to pay a total of $87,000 in fines ($43,000 for Reed, $12,000 for Library Services, $10,000 for the conspiracy charge, and $2,000 for each of the 11 counts of mailing an obscene brochure.)

-The other two officers, David L. Thomas and Shirley Wright, both received five years on probation.
-Although, they were both given a sentence of one and a half years in prison, it was suspended when they were placed on probation.
-Shirley Wright was the bookkeeper and secretary for Greenleaf.
-David Thomas was the office manager and treasurer.
+The other two Greenleaf officers, David L. Thomas (office manager and treasurer) and Shirley Wright (bookkeeper and secretary), each received five years on probation.
+They were both given sentences of one and a half years in prison, which were suspended when they were placed on probation.

-So, of the original 21 indictments all four Greenleaf company officers and the two corporations were convicted of the same twelve counts on Monday, February 7, 1972, following a two-month jury trial.
+Of the original 21 indictments, all four Greenleaf company officers and the two corporations were convicted of the same twelve counts on Monday, February 7, 1972, following a two-month jury trial.
 The jury deliberated for six days and was hung on the remaining nine counts.